Lung cancer is treated in our Thoracic Oncology Program (TOP) within the Upstate Cancer Center.

 Other treatments that are being researched include:

-- Targeted therapy—involves using medications or substances to target certain molecules in the cancer cells
+- Targeted therapy—medicine or substances target parts of the cancer cells.

-- Immunotherapy—involves using medications or substances made by the body to increase or restore the body's natural defenses against cancer
+- Immunotherapy—medicine or substances increase or restore the body's natural defenses against cancer.

 To help reduce your chances of lung cancer:

 - Do not start smoking.
 If you smoke, talk to your doctor about how to successfully quit .